Dombarth/tilers-sydney/apartment-tiling.md

 - Removing existing tiles, adhesive, and often waterproofing
 - Substrate inspection and repair
-- New waterproofing (by licensed waterproofer)
+- New waterproofing (we are licensed waterproofers)
 - Tiling floors, walls, and any niches
 - Grouting, silicone, and finishing